Save WordPress email attachments

 Email attachment xlsx

-As we mentioned above, the file name has been replaced with a random name for security.
+As I mentioned above, the file name has been replaced with a random name for security.

 Exporting Email Attachments in EML Format